 What is Raynaud's phenomenon?

-Raynaud's phenomenon or, simply, Raynaud's, is a disorder characterized by decreased blood flow - usually to the fingers, and less frequently to the ears, toes, nipples, knees, or nose.
-Vascular spasms usually occur as attacks in response to cold exposure, stress, or emotional upset.
+Raynaud's phenomenon or, simply, Raynaud's, is a disorder characterized by decreased blood flow to the fingers, and less frequently to the ears, toes, nipples, knees, or nose.
+Vascular spasms usually occur as attacks in response to cold exposure, stress, ;or emotional upset.

 Raynaud's can occur alone (primary form) or may occur with other diseases (secondary form).
-The diseases most frequently associated with Raynaud's are autoimmune or connective tissue diseases, among others, such as the following:
+The diseases most frequently associated with Raynaud's are autoimmune or connective tissue diseases, among others, such as: